 Criterion 4 "Where alternative methods of meeting the needs for the proposed project exist, the applicant shall demonstrate that the least costly or most effective alternative has been proposed."

-Mission failed to adequately demonstrate the need for the proposed services (See Criterion 3).
+Mission failed to adequately demonstrate the need for the proposed services.
+See written comments regarding Criterion (3).
 A proposal that is not needed cannot be the most effective alternative.
-Consequently, the application is nonconforming to Criterion 4.
+Consequently, the application is nonconforming to Criterion (4).